gatling/gatling/README.md

 # Status
 Currently under development.
-We aim for a 1.0 release by the end of november.
+We aim for a 1.0.0 release on november 20th.

 # Sponsors